 Here’s more information from the CDC about raw flour (thank you to Tara for sharing).

 - Total Time: 30 minutes (plus 30 minutes chill time)

 - Yield: 13 cookies

 - Method: Baked

 - Cuisine: American

-The most amazing chocolate chip cookie recipe!
-They are easy to make (no mixer required) with basic, wholesome ingredients.
+The best chocolate chip cookie recipe!
+These cookies are easy to make with basic, wholesome ingredients.
+No mixer required!
 They’re miraculously vegan, too (no softened butter here).
 Recipe yields 13 large cookies.

 - 2 cups white whole wheat flour or regular whole wheat flour

 - ⅔ cup lightly packed coconut sugar or ½ cup packed brown sugar